k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 - TDM_BE_IIDS — the entire table is exported.
 - LU tables in LuParamsMapping MTable — only the parameter fields and the fields linked to the parent or child LU tables are exported.
 - PK and FK fields are exported.
-  - Example:
+  - Example scenario:
     - FABRIC_TDM_ROOT -> Customer -> Address
     - Customer is linked to FABRIC_TDM_ROOT via the customer_id.
-    - Address is linked to Customer via the customer_id,
+    - Address is linked to Customer via the customer_id.
     - Address.state is mapped as a parameter.
     - All 3 tables are exported.
     - Customer table — the customer_id is exported.
     - Address table — the customer_id, address_id, and state fields are exported.

 - The exported tables are used for:
-  - Getting the number of matching entities for the selected parameters of the task.
+  - Checking the number of matching entities for the selected parameters of the task.
   - Creating the entity list for the task when the task's selection method is based on parameters.
   - Creating the entity list for the task when entities are randomly selected.